fetchai/agents-aea/docs/api/crypto/cosmos.md

  | get_transaction_receipt(tx_digest: str) -> Optional[Any]
 ```

-Get the transaction receipt for a transaction digest (non-blocking).
+Get the transaction receipt for a transaction digest.

 **Arguments**: